 For those withdrawing during the year, refund may be made for unused weeks, subject to at least five working days notice, in writing to ISPP’s Transportation Officer, Ms Sengny Vorn at email@example.com.

 No refund will be given for individual days on which the service isn’t used.

 Only registered students will be allowed to board the bus/van.

 Pre-Early Years (PEY) to Grade 5 students must be met by a parent or designated person approved by parents.
+Any person, including parents, collecting the child must show the ISPP Parent ID or another school-issued ID (e.g. nanny) for this purpose.
+Parents can request an ID for a designated person by contacting the Elementary or Secondary Office.
 Students will be taken back to school if the proper person is not there for drop-off.